oprypin/crsfml/docs/tutorials/graphics/text.md

 ![](images/text-draw.png)

 Text can also be transformed: They have a position, an orientation and a scale.
-The methods involved are the same as for the [Sprite]({{book.api}}/Sprite.html) class and other CrSFML entities.
+The methods involved are the same as for the [SF::Sprite][] class and other CrSFML entities.
 They are explained in the [Transforming entities](transform.md "'Transforming entities' tutorial") tutorial.

 ## Making your own text class

-If [Text]({{book.api}}/Text.html) is too limited, or if you want to do something else with pre-rendered glyphs, [Font]({{book.api}}/Font.html) provides everything that you need.
+If [SF::Text][] is too limited, or if you want to do something else with pre-rendered glyphs, [SF::Font][] provides everything that you need.

 You can retrieve the texture which contains all the pre-rendered glyphs of a certain size: